 - Additional benefits associated with the Resident Union, the University of Washington House Staff Association.
 The full union contract can be viewed here

 - Access to UW Carelink, a service that connects you with experts who help you or your family members navigate life’s challenges You get free, confidential access to guidance consultants who provide:

 - Work-Life solutions

 - Consultation for managers

 - The Whole U, The Whole U is for and by the UW, The Whole U launched in January 2014 to foster community, promote holistic wellness, and share the great perks available to UW faculty and staff

 - UW Transportation Commute Planner to create a personalized plan for your commute to work

 Vacation & Time Off

 Residents are allotted 24 days of vacation time off per year (18 weekdays and 6 weekend days).
+Beginning July 1, 2021, Residents will receive 28 days of paid vacation time per year (20 weekdays and 8 weekend days).
 Residents accrue 17 days of sick leave per academic year (12 weekdays and 5 weekend days), and sick leave rolls over year to year.
 Residents are guaranteed 10 days of Educational or Professional leave per academic year to attend conferences, board exams, and fellowship interviews.

 Residents also receive one paid personal holiday and two unpaid holidays per calendar year for reasons of faith or conscious.